adafruit/circuitpython-org/adabot/README.rst

 with CTRL-A then D. If any errors occur, a sleep command will be run so you can view the output before screen shuts down.

-You can also run adabot without using screen.
 To run the library statistics and validation script you must be inside this cloned adabot directory and run the following command:

 .. code-block:: shell